Skip to main content

 EOF

-These podAnnotations ensure that Prometheus scrapes metrics from the OpenCost pods, enabling label-based metadata in reports.
+The podAnnotations ensure that Prometheus scrapes metrics from the OpenCost pods, enabling label-based metadata in reports.

-STEP 5.
-Parquet Exporter deployment
+Step 5.
+Deploy Parquet Exporter

 CODE